cybnity/foundation/implementations-line/systems/modules/README.md

 ## PURPOSE
 Presentation of the build and delivery chain files supporting the configuration of CYBNITY environments used during the project life cycle.

-The modularization project ensure the programmatic provisioning management of the infrastructure as IaC (Infrastructure As Code) project (e.g via Terraform, and/or Helm).
+The modularization project ensure the programmatic provisioning management of the infrastructure as IaC (Infrastructure As Code) project (e.g via Fleet, and/or Helm).

 # ENVIRONMENTS SPECIFIC COMPONENTS
 Some additional and specific components and/or Kubernetes service can be added automatically during the creation of an environment according to its target usages.